Carlinhos (footballer, born 1987)

-Carlos Andrade Souza (born 23 January 1987), known as Carlinhos, is a Brazilian footballer who plays as a left back for Maringá.
+Carlos Andrade Souza (born 23 January 1987), known as Carlinhos, is a Brazilian former footballer.

 Biography

 Carlinhos started his career at Santos.
 His contract was due to expired in August 2008 but in June 2008 signed a new 3-year contract and joined Cruzeiro in a 6-month deal.
 In January 2009 he was signed by fellow São Paulo State club Mirassol in a 5-month loan.
 Carlinhos then sold to Brasa Futebol Clube for R$400,000 in 2009, a proxy club for third parties ownership.
 In December 2009 he was signed by Santo André in 1-year contract.
 In May 2010 Carlinhos was signed by Fluminense in 3-year deal.

 National team

 Carlinhos was called for Seleção for the first time in 2006, by Dunga, for a friendly against Switzerland.
 He returned to the national team six years later, in 2012, when, this time by Mano Menezes, was called up for Superclásico de las Américas.
 He made his debut for Brazil national football team on November 21, 2012, when Seleção won, after penalties, the title.

 Additionally, Carlinhos was placed in the preliminary squad for the 2008 Summer Olympics, but eventually was not called for the final list of the tournament by coach Dunga.